elasekness/BMS-bioinformatics/Tutorial4.md

 * Was this considerably faster and simpler than aligning with BWA?
 * Notice how we don't need additional steps to generate a BAM file and then extrat read counts from it.
 * Look at the TSV files for your libraries (basename.sf).
 You are given both TPM (Transcripts Per Million) and raw read count quantifications.
+* The multiBamCov command allows you to put readcounts from multiple bam files into the same file but Salmon outputs these to separate files.

+## Perform a DESeq2 analysis with your Salmon-quantified reads.

+* Are the number of DEGs the same between the BWA method and Salmon?
+* Did they find similar read counts for your coding sequences?
+* Are the DE genesets the same?
+* Which method do you prefer?